 If you really think about it, not one of those ideas is true or possible.
-Approval-seeking by “doing well” is not what builds connection (it’s actually vulnerability, especially in times of struggle), other people most certainly do not have to treat us fairly (and at times they won’t, which is when our own skills in communication, boundary-setting, resilience and self-honoring choices are mastered), and conditions in the world aren’t subject to one person’s will (mine, yours, or any of the other 7 billion individuals on this planet), but rather are impacted through collective interdependence.
+Approval-seeking by “doing well” is not what builds connection (vulnerability does that), other people most certainly do not have to treat us fairly (and at times they won’t, which is when our own skills in communication, boundary-setting, resilience, and self-honoring choices are mastered), and conditions in the world aren’t subject to one person’s will (mine, yours, or any of the other 7 billion individuals on this planet), but rather are impacted through collective interdependence.

 For example, a more balanced take on the three beliefs could be:

-- I am clear about how I want to be treated by the people I choose to have in my life.
-I communicate about my preferences and set boundaries, knowing I am fully empowered to evaluate any situation and whether or not it works for me.
-I take appropriate action and make self-honoring choices.
+- I am clear about how I want to be treated by the people in my life.
+I am fully empowered to evaluate any situation and whether or not it works for me.
+I take appropriate action accordingly.

 - I accept the world as it is at any given time.
 I might not like it, and I may choose to take positive action, but I’m willing to see things as they are.